-I loved John Chamberlain's sculptures even if I had only 5 minutes to enjoy it and even if there was an unwanted presence at my back.
-John is known for his sculptures made from vibrantly coloured of crushed automobile parts bringing an Abstract Expressionism feel in 3d.
+I loved John Chamberlain's sculptures even if I had only 5 minutes to enjoy them and even if there was an unwanted presence behind my back.
+John is known for his sculptures made from vibrantly coloured crushed automobile parts bringing Abstract Expressionism to feel in 3d.
 I've never seen his sculptures live before but I appreciate the art of assemblage done in the pieces, where the wildness and primitiveness are maintained with the jagged edges of the fenders and hangars still propping up in the air.

 Photo Credit: All photos taken by Trevor.
 Visit his blog at London-art.net